logesh87/simplebookmark/README.md

 Run "node server.js" to launch the app

-Will soon include a gulp taslk to automate the build process
+Will soon include a gulp task to automate the build process